anmuller/CusToM/README.md

 Muller, A., C. Pontonnier, and G. Dumont.
 2017.
 “Uncertainty propagation in multibody human model dynamics.”
 Multibody System Dynamics 40 (2):177–92. https://doi.org/10.
 1007/s11044-017-9566-7.

 Muller, A., C. Pontonnier, C. Germain, and G. Dumont.
 2015.
 “Dealing with modularity of multibody models.”
-In Proceedings of the 40ème Congrès de La Société de Biomé- canique, Computer Methods in Biomechanics and Biomedical Engineering, 18:2008–9. sup1. https://doi.org/10.1080/10255842.2015.1069599.
+In Proceedings of the 40ème Congrès de La Société de Biomécanique, Computer Methods in Biomechanics and Biomedical Engineering, 18:2008–9. sup1. https://doi.org/10.1080/10255842.2015.1069599.

-Muller, Antoine, Félix Demore, Charles Pontonnier, and Georges Dumont.
+Muller, A.,  F. Demore, C. Pontonnier, and G. Dumont.
 2017.
 “MusIC Makes the Muscles Work Together.”
 In XVI International Symposium on Computer Simulation in Biomechanics, 2.

-Muller, Antoine, Charles Pontonnier, and Georges Dumont.
+Muller, A., C. Pontonnier, and G. Dumont.
 2018.
 “The Music Method: A Fast and Quasi-Optimal Solution to the Muscle Forces Estimation Problem.”
 Computer Methods in Biomechanics and Biomedical Engineering 21 (2).
 Taylor & Francis:149–60. https://doi.org/10.1080/10255842.2018.1429596